Pressure Canning Turkey Soup – Easy Homemade Recipe

 How to Pressure Can Turkey Soup

-With home canning, any large temperature changes are not good for your seals or glass jars, so I’d rather work with all cold, than all hot.
+With home canning, any large temperature changes are not good for your seals or glass jars, so I’d rather work with all cold ingredients and equipment, than all hot.

 Prepare and Fill the Jars